Using emails is one of the best ways to grow your business and generate more sales.

 Think of email open rates as your site’s web hosting.

-If you settle on a substandard web hosting, expect your site to load slower than your competitors.
+If you settle on substandard web hosting, expect your site to load slower than your competitors.
 Your slow-loading site will drive away visitors.
 As a result, you won’t get a chance to show them your business.

 The same thing goes for your email open rates.